Mcude28/Practice_repository/README.md

 ### Creating a new branch
-    git checkout -b <branch_name>
-    This creates the branch
-    git push -u origin <branch_name>
+    To creates the branch and change the branch you are on to the new brance use `git checkout -b <branch_name>`

-    This pushes the branch to the reopository
+    To pushes the branch to the reopository
+`git push -u origin <branch_name>`

 ### Making changes